Palm nut soup

-Cameroonian, Nigerian, Ghanaian, Liberian and other West and Central African cuisines.

 By region

 Cameroon

 Mbanga soup is a palm fruit soup in Cameroonian cuisine and West African cuisine.
 It is often served with kwacoco.
 The soup is Cameroon's version of the West African banga, a palm fruit soup eaten in areas including parts of Nigeria.
 In Cameroon mbanga is made using fresh palm nuts.
 Outside the area canned nuts can be used.